makersacademy/airport_challenge/README.md

 ```

 #### What I know I need to work on
-- I have created Weather as a module as modules were mentioned but I am unclear if I have used in correctly since the documentation says to use test doubles and I have not implemented that in my code.
+- I have created Weather as a module as modules were mentioned but I am unclear if I have used it correctly since the documentation says to use test doubles and I have not implemented that in my code.